aut0maticjack/lazyweb/Boot-to-DOSBox.md

 See the [note](#note-about-usb-drive-size) below to understand why you can't add more space than 4 GiB.

+The below steps will consume about 640 MiB of the persistent space.

 ## Network

 Plug Ethernet in before boot.